ProvableHQ/leo/README.md

 The `leo new` command creates a new Leo project with a given name.

-The `leo run` command will compile the main program, generate keys for a trusted setup, fetch inputs, generate a proof and verify it.
+The `leo run` command will compile the program into Aleo instructions and run it.

 Congratulations!
 You've just run your first Leo program.